Whitby Lifeboat Station: History

-On 7 September 2007, the Duchess of Kent formally unveiled a new £1 million lifeboat station in Whitby.
-The new station was built on the site of the old motor lifeboat station (built in 1918 and in use since 1919), which had become life-expired but was known to the crews as the Tin Shed.
-Whilst the new lifeboat station was being constructed, the old No 1 lifeboat station, now the museum, was resurrected as the lifeboat house for one year from 2006 to 2007.
+On 7 September 2007, the Duchess of Kent formally opened the new £1million lifeboat station in Whitby.
+The new station was built on the site of the old motor lifeboat station (built in 1918 and in use since 1919), which had become life-expired, known to the crews as the "Tin Shed".
+Whilst the new lifeboat station was being constructed, the old West Side lifeboat station on Pier Road, now the museum, was resurrected as the lifeboat house for one year from 2006 to 2007.